The following is a guide to the various options available for foreigners wishing to finance their real estate purchase in Japan.

 Foreign residents of Japan without Permanent Residency

 If you have a Japanese spouse or spouse with permanent residency, live in Japan, have worked for several years in Japan at the same company and some fluency in Japanese, you may also be able to apply at most Japanese mega banks.
 As above, you may need to shop around.

 If you do not have a Japanese spouse or spouse with permanent residency, but live in Japan and have worked for several years in Japan at the same company, you may also try SMBC Trust Bank Prestia for a home mortgage or investment property loan.
 Rates and conditions may vary so please contact a Prestia branch to find out more.

 There are very limited options for offshore buyers who want to borrow from a bank in Japan.
-You may be able to borrow from a bank in your own country, but please be aware that difficulties in pre-approval and differences in loan approval times and valuations may result in sellers rejecting offers from buyers who require offshore financing.
+You may be able to borrow from a bank in your own country, but please be aware that difficulties in pre-approval and differences in loan approval times and valuations may result in private sellers rejecting offers from buyers who require offshore financing.
 You may also face some difficulty selling the property in the future if it has a lien from an offshore bank.

 Important points to remember:

 - Not all borrowers are able to borrow at a bank’s prime rates.
 Depending on your personal financial situation, you might not be eligible for the low interest rates advertised in the branch’s window.